An introduction to the MBTI Myers Briggs Type Indicator ® & Myers Briggs Personality Types

 2 Kinds of Personality Mental Orientations

-The first one is the dimension of personality discovered by Carl Jung that became widely adopted by general psychology: Extraversion-Introversion.
+This is the dimension of personality first formulated by Carl Jung that became widely adopted by general psychology: Extraversion-Introversion.

 One of these worlds is our elemental source of energy; the other secondary.
 In the Myers MBTI Personality Type Code, this is the first letter.